hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 * The _kubectl_ CLI tool, together with the _kubeconfig_ files for accessing the Kubernetes clusters;

 * The [_Helm_](https://helm.sh/docs/intro/install/) CLI tool.
 I﻿t will be used for installing the Apache SkyWalking;

-## Set up Apache SkyWalking for Application Monitoring

-We will take the approach to setting up the Apache SkyWalking as a _self-hosted_ APM tool within the Kubernetes cluster created in HPE GreenLake for Private Cloud Enterprise environment.
-This mainly takes into account the restricted security concerns in HPE GreenLake product environment.

 ### Deploy Apache SkyWalking